 The total errors, which depend upon the joint effect of the sampling and nonsampling errors, are usually of the order of size indicated by the standard error, or moderately higher.
 However, for particular estimates, the total error may considerably exceed the standard errors shown.
 Any figures shown in the tables in this publication having an associated standard error exceeding 15 percent may be combined with higher level totals, creating a broader aggregate, which then may be of acceptable reliability.

 Two types of response rates are computed for the ASM: unit response rate and weighted item response rate.
 The unit response rate is computed using unweighted counts and is defined as the percentage of eligible reporting units that respond to the survey.
 To be considered a respondent to the ASM, a reporting unit must provide the key items of value of shipments, total payroll, and total employment.
-Unit response rates for the current ASM cycle have been about 72%.
+The unit response rate for the 2014 ASM was about 74%.

 The weighted item response rate is defined as the percentage of the estimated item total that is obtained from directly reported data and administrative record data.
-The weighted item response rates for the key ASM data items, in the current ASM cycle, have exceeded 80%.
+The weighted item response rates for the key ASM data items, in the 2014 ASM, have exceeded 70%.

 Data for cost of materials and value of shipments include varying amounts of duplication, especially at higher levels of aggregation.
 This is because the products of one establishment may be the materials of another.
 The value added statistics avoid this duplication and are, for most purposes, the best measure for comparing the relative economic importance of industries and geographic areas.